paulozip/arauto/README.md

 streamlit run run.py
 ```
 # Upload your data
-A [Upload file support will be added to Alchemy](https://github.com/paulozip/alchemy/issues/4), but you can use the Alchemy REST API to send your dataset.
+A [Upload file support will be added to Arauto](https://github.com/paulozip/arauto/issues/4), but you can use the Arauto REST API to send your dataset.
 Here's an example of how you can use it using cURL:

 ```bash
 curl -X POST \